liqd/adhocracy-plus/README.md

 ## Security

-We care about security.
-So, if you find any issues concerning security, please send us an email at info [at] liqd [dot] net.
+We take security seriously.
+If you find any security issues, please feel free to email us at info [at] liqd [dot] net.

 ## Advanced settings